 Beige fat is another type of fat — distinct from white and brown fats — that also burns calories, like brown fat.

 Another study on humans showed that regular exposure to colder temperatures may activate brown fat to burn more calories.

 Short of moving to colder climes, this may not have a practical application in your daily life, but understanding the process of how white fat turns into calorie-burning brown (and beige) fat may help scientists find new ways to fight obesity.

 1. Cut back on added sugar and sweetened beverages

 Instead, quench your thirst with plenty of water; not only is it better than any kind of beverage with tons of sugar and additives, but your body also needs it to stay strong and healthy.

 Not a fan of plain water?
 Dress up your water by adding your favorite fruits or herbs like mint and basil.

 2. Pay attention to portion sizes

 It sounds simple, but we all know looks can be deceiving, particularly when high-calorie foods come into play.
-If you’re not sure what a healthy portion looks like, try using Portion Fix containers to take the guesswork out of meal time.
+If you’re not sure what a healthy portion looks like, try using portion-control containers to take the guesswork out of mealtime.